MicrosoftDocs/visualstudio-docs/docs/ide/git-with-visual-studio.md

 You can also create a new branch.
 The equivalent command for this action is `git checkout <branchname>`.

-Creating a new branch is as simple as entering the branch name and selecting the branch to base it off.
+Creating a new branch is as simple as entering the branch name and basing it off an existing branch.

 :::image type="content" source="media/git-changes-create-new-branch.png" alt-text="Screenshot of the Create a New Branch dialog box in Visual Studio ":::